MeganTran6023/VanDerVaartLab.MT/README.md

 Annotated convertRESname.sh

 * Better understood bash (sed and awk) in converting keywords ina given .pdb file to appropriate keywords for programs CHARMM and AMBER

+## __10/20__

+Annotated renum.sh

+* Better understood awk in context of renumbering values under a column given a pdb file to properly format a and b DNA strands